publiclab/plots2/README.md

 To see it in action, click on the 'Language' drop-down located in the footer section of the page.
 All the guidelines and best practices for I18n can be found [here](http://guides.rubyonrails.org/i18n.html).

-Translations are arranged in the YAML files [here](https://github.com/publiclab/plots2/tree/master/config/locales), which are zed in a similar way to [views](https://github.com/publiclab/plots2/tree/master/app/views) files.
+Translations are arranged in the YAML files [here](https://github.com/publiclab/plots2/tree/master/config/locales), which are set in a similar way to [views](https://github.com/publiclab/plots2/tree/master/app/views) files.
 An example for adding translations can be found [here](http://guides.rubyonrails.org/i18n.html#adding-translations).

 To add new languages or for additional support, please write to plots-dev@googlegroups.com